-The responsibility for coordinating the DNFBP's prompt compliance with the FIU's instructions or requests lies with the designated AML/CFT compliance officer.
-It should be noted that, depending on the nature of the case, the FIU may require the compliance officer to maintain certain information related to its instructions or requests privileged and/or confidential within the DNFBP's organisation.
-In other words, in some cases, the compliance officer could be restricted from divulging information about a transaction or business relationship to anyone other than certain members of senior management or the board of directors of the DNFBP.
-Regardless of the circumstances surrounding the FIU's instructions or requests, including whether or not the compliance officer is permitted to provide explanations to the staff of the DNFBP, the DNFBP is obliged at all times to follow the compliance officer's instructions in regard to any follow-up actions required in relation to an STR.
+The responsibility for coordinating the supervised institution's prompt compliance with the FIU's instructions or requests lies with the designated AML/CFT compliance officer.
+It should be noted that, depending on the nature of the case, the FIU may require the compliance officer to maintain certain information related to its instructions or requests privileged and/or confidential within the supervised institution's organisation.
+In other words, in some cases, the compliance officer could be restricted from divulging information about a transaction or business relationship to anyone other than certain members of senior management or the board of directors of the supervised institution.
+Regardless of the circumstances surrounding the FIU's instructions or requests, including whether or not the compliance officer is permitted to provide explanations to the staff of the supervised institution, the FI is obliged at all times to follow the compliance officer's instructions in regard to any follow-up actions required in relation to a STR.